Skip to main content

 • Produce partial lineage and type information for imperfect queries

-Lineage from Incomplete SQL
+Lineage from incomplete SQL